gsa-gvpt/gvpt-methods/paneldata/README.md

 A video of the presentation can be found [here](https://www.dropbox.com/s/0dwhfvulb6owaed/causal-inference-panel-data-kpark-xwang.mp4?dl=0).

 Shorter version of slides used for presentation are available [here](https://github.com/EandrewJones/gvpt-methods/blob/master/paneldata/slides_paneldata_short.pdf).
+Please note that all the references used for the presentation are included in the last 3 pages of the slides.

 ## Description